 Where Should You Aim When Bowling a Straight Ball?

-Located behind the head pin and in front of pin three if you’re a right-handed bowler and pin two if your bowl with your left hand, the pocket is the golden target all bowlers try to aim for.
-By hitting this pocket you’re able to turn the pins against each other, using them to knock each other down and hopefully achieve a strike.
+Located behind the head pin and in front of pin three if you’re a right-handed bowler and pin two if your bowl is with your left hand, the pocket is the golden target all bowlers try to aim for.
+By hitting this pocket, you’re able to turn the pins against each other, using them to knock each other down and hopefully achieve a strike.

-To aim for this pocket there are a couple things you can do.
+To aim for this pocket, there are a couple of things you can do.
 On each lane, there are a series of target marks that can be used as aiming tools.